aratakokubun/cursor-hijack/README.md

 ```

 6. Check if the application runs.
-Finally, build and run your application and check the result!
+Now you get ready to run application.
+Build and run your application and check the result!

 ## Customize

-TODO
+You can use custom settings like a custom cursor image.
+See propTypes for [PseudoCursor](https://github.com/aratakokubun/cursor-hijack/blob/master/src/js/component/pseudo-cursor/pseudo-cursor.js) and [CursorHijackOverlay](https://github.com/aratakokubun/cursor-hijack/blob/master/src/js/component/cursor-hijack-overlay.js).

 ## Restrictions